-A process for algorithm training and test design must also be developed and documented including algorithms/techniques considered for evaluation and evaluation standards used to select an algorithm as well as performance analyses related to the efficacy of the algorithms such as classification accuracy, recall, precision, false positives and negatives, and F1 scores.
 Algorithmic biases including any systematic exclusion or differential performance of any relevant cohort, group, demographic (especially as it relates to Racial and Ethnic groups) must be considered, disclosed and an attempt must be made to address.
 In this sense, algorithmic bias means any structured missingness in training or ground truth data underlying an algorithm or tendency of the algorithm itself to introduce differential bias such as under- or over-statement of results for a particular group, data type or cohort.

-Finally, measurement organizations must provide disclosures to end users that describe any sampling procedures as well as tests performed to assess set dimensionality (time, size, etc.), bias controls and representativeness as well as cross-validation and empirical analysis and the cadence for performance actualization.
+Finally, measurement organizations must provide disclosures to measurement reporting endusers that describe any sampling procedures as well as tests performed to assess set dimensionality (time, size, etc.), bias controls and representativeness as well as cross-validation and empirical analysis and the cadence for performance actualization.